 Lifelong Peterborough, New Hampshire resident Mortier Lafayette Morrison's life bears a slight similarity to Grosvenor Austin Curtice, profiled here back on December 14th.
 Both of these oddly named men were lifelong residents of New Hampshire and both were veterans of the Civil War.
 Both went on to become prominent local officeholders in their respective towns and both served terms in the New Hampshire legislature.
 Interestingly, both Morrison and Curtis served together during the 1881-83 session, the latter in the state senate and the former in the house.

 Born in Peterborough on July 2, 1836, Mortier Lafayette Morrison was the son of Abraham Perkins (1807-1870) and Mary Robbe Morrison.
-A prominent Peterborough figure in his own right, Abraham P. Morrison was the owner of a paper-mill as well as a three term state representative, serving in the legislative sessions of 1848, 1862 and 1863.
+A prominent Peterborough figure in his own right, Abraham P. Morrison was the owner of a paper-mill as well as a three-term state representative, serving in the legislative sessions of 1848, 1862 and 1863.
 The eldest of two children, Mortier L. Morrison was "prevented in early life from attending school as he wished" due to "severe necrosis of the tibia", and later was affected by typhoid fever.
-With this lengthy bout of ill health, young Mortier was largely self educated, and after reaching aged nineteen followed his father into the paper-making trade.
+With this long bout of ill health, young Mortier was largely self-educated, and after reaching aged nineteen followed his father into the paper-making trade.

 A Mortier L. Morrison G.A.R. encampment ribbon from 1919.